Eyeing a Kia Forte? Smart choice, but which year is the winner?

 - Improved materials and comfort features

-These years hit the prime spot of technology, protection, and effectiveness.
+These years hit the prime spot of technology, safeguarding, and efficiency.
 If you’re eyeing a third-gen Forte, these are the ones to target.

 The Worst Years: 2019

 Now, about that 2019 model.
-It’s not terrible, but it’s definitely the weakest link in the third-gen chain.
+It’s not awful, but it’s definitely the weakest link in the third-gen chain.
 Here’s why:

 - Transmission troubles: Reports of failures, slipping, and stalling